Radio One Cincinnati & The Law Offices Of Blake Maislin Present: The Easter Egg Express

-Radio One Cincinnati And The Law Offices Of Blake Maislin Are Bringing You The Easter Egg Express, A Drive Thru Event Saturday March 30th From 11am Until 1pm At Sawyer Point.
-Bring Your Easter Baskets On Out To This Drive Thru, Safe And Free Event That Includes The Opportunity To See The Easter Bunny, Receive Easter Goodies And Fun Surprizes.
-Plus Blake Maislin Will Have A Thousand Candy Bars And 5 Of Those Will Have A Ticket Worth $444!
+Radio One Cincinnati And The Law Offices Of Blake Maislin Are Bringing You The Easter Egg Express, A Drive-Thru Event Saturday March 30th From 11 Pm Until 1 Pm At Sawyer Point.
+Bring Your Easter Baskets On Out To This Drive-Thru, Safe And Free Event That Includes The Opportunity To See The Easter Bunny, Receive Easter Goodies, And Fun Surprises.
+Plus, Blake Maislin Will Have A Thousand Candy Bars And 5 Of Those Will Have A Ticket Worth $444.

-Radio One Cincinnati & The Law Offices Of Blake Maislin Present: The Easter Egg Express was originally published on thebuzzcincy.com

 -